nabinthomas/cmpe272assignment/README.md

 ## Status

-1. Assignment 1 - In progress
+1. Assignment 1 - Submitted
+2. Assginment 2 - In progress.

 ## Build instructions
 1. Install git and Sync code to your local machine. (to <gitroot>)